Albert0i/mysql-vs-redis/README-Part3.md

 ) ENGINE=MEMORY;
 ```

 Meanwhile, We need to increase heap size (default is 512M) to accommodate the data.
-Add the folliwing line to `my.ini` of local system:
+Add the folliwing line to `my.ini` of local system and restart the server:
 ```
 max_heap_table_size = 1680M;
 ```